-ARTICLE 9 - COUNTY'S RESPONSIBILITY
+ARTICLE 7 - COUNTY'S RESPONSIBILITY

 County shall provide any information authorized by law in its possession that is requested by Contractor and is necessary to complete the Project.
-County shall assist Contractor in obtaining access to public and private lands so Contractor can perform the Services.
+County shall assist Contractor in obtaining access to public and private lands, as applicable, so Contractor can perform the Services.
 County shall examine all studies, reports, sketches, estimates, specifications, drawings, proposals, and other documents presented by Contractor and shall render decisions pertaining thereto within a reasonable time so as not to delay the work of Contractor.

-ARTICLE 10 – PUBLIC RECORDS
+ARTICLE 8 – PUBLIC RECORDS

-Public Records.
 Pursuant to NRS 239.010, information or documents received from Contractor may be open to public inspection and copying.
 The County has a legal obligation to disclose such information unless a particular record is made confidential by law.
-Contractor may label specific parts of an individual document as “trade secret” or “confidential” in accordance with NRS, provided that Contractor thereby agrees to indemnify and defend the County for honoring such a designation.
+Contractor may label specific parts of an individual document as “trade secret” or “confidential” in accordance with NRS 333.333, provided that Contractor thereby agrees to indemnify and defend the County for honoring such a designation.
 The failure to so label any document that is released by the County shall constitute a complete waiver of any and all claims for damages caused by any release of records.

-ARTICLE 11 – INSPECTION AND AUDIT
+ARTICLE 9 – INSPECTION AND AUDIT